-Prisoners will be charged \$5.00 co-pay for health care services that they have requested.
-Refer to DOC P&P 807.07, Prisoner Responsibilities for Health Care for further details.
-If the prisoner is evaluated by more than one medical provider during a health care visit, the prisoner will be charged for only one visit.
+Prisoners will be charged a \$5.00 co-pay for health care services they have requested.
+Refer to DOC P&P 807.07 for further details.
+If the prisoner is evaluated by more than one medical provider during a health care visit, they will be charged for only one visit.
 If during a routine follow-up for a chronic condition, and a new health problem is identified, a co-pay of \$5.00 will be charged for the treatment of the new condition.
 Prisoners with chronic conditions will be charged \$5.00 for the initial visit and \$5.00 annually thereafter.
-Examples of health care services, based on clinical staff referrals, follow-up treatment for chronic conditions and preventative health care services include, but are not limited to:
+Examples of health care services, follow-up treatment for chronic conditions and preventative health care services include, but are not limited to: